Phill Kline: Early life and political career

 Born in Kansas City, Kansas, Kline grew up in Shawnee, a community on the Kansas side of the Kansas City Metropolitan Area.
 He was the third of five children; his father abandoned the family when Kline was five years old, leaving his mother to be a single parent.

 Kline graduated from Shawnee Mission Northwest High School and subsequently attended the University of Central Missouri in Warrensburg, Missouri.
 He was a member of the varsity wrestling team with a partial wrestling scholarship, and a member of the cross country team.
 He earned a B.S. in business communications in 1982.

 Kline received his J.D. from the University of Kansas School of Law in 1987, and was an Associate Editor for the Kansas Law Review.
 He entered private practice as an associate with Blackwell Sanders, a large firm in Kansas City specializing in corporate law.
 He married his wife, Deborah, in 1989, and settled in Shawnee close to where he grew up.
-The Klines have one daughter, Hillary, born in 1992.
+The Klines have one daughter, Jacqueline Hillary (Timmer), born in 1992.
 They are members of the Central Church of the Nazarene in Lenexa, Kansas.

 After leaving Blackwell Sanders, Kline hosted two radio programs: The Phill and Mary Show on Kansas City AM station KMBZ, and Face Off With Phill Kline on Topeka AM station WIBW.
 He was finance director of the Johnson County Republican Committee.

 While still a law student, Kline ran for U.S. Congress in 1986.
 He won the Republican primary election but was defeated in the general election by the incumbent, Democrat Jim Slattery.
 In 1992, Kline won election to the Kansas House of Representatives, where he represented the 18th District. which included Shawnee.
 There, he chaired the House Appropriations Committee and was a member of several oversight committees.
 He was a member of the advisory committee for Kansas Senator Bob Dole's 1996 presidential campaign.
 Kline remained in the Kansas House until 2000, when he ran for election to the United States House of Representatives, seeking the Third District seat held by Democratic Congressman Dennis Moore.
 Although Kline won the Republican primary, he lost the general election to Moore, 184,050 to 145,542 votes, 54.8% to 43.3%.